 The Care pillar: Kering is taking steps to reduce its environmental footprint and preserve the planet and its natural resources by using innovative tools, new practices, and original methodologies and by applying stringent standards.

 Kering is developing innovative tools to gain a better understanding of its environmental footprint and to prioritize its choices based on its sustainability strategy.
-The Group uses raw materials in sustainable ways, preserves biodiversity, and meets the highest standards of health, safety, and animal welfare.
+To foster the creation of a more sustainable Luxury, the Group sources raw materials in sustainable ways, preserves biodiversity and meets the highest standards of health, safety, and animal welfare.

 Reducing our environmental footprint

-By promoting sustainable design, Kering is reducing the environmental impact of its products, from the sourcing of raw materials to their manufacture, transport, and other activities.
-The Group has made a commitment to reduce its EP&L (Environmental Profit and Loss account) by 40% between now and 2025.
+By promoting sustainable design, Kering is reducing the environmental impact of its products, from the sourcing of raw materials to their manufacturing, transportation, and other activities.
+The Group has made a commitment to reduce its EP&L (Environmental Profit and Loss account) across its supply chain by 40% between 2015 and 2025.
 This methodology developed by the Group to measure and assign a monetary value to the environmental footprint of its entire supply chain has received praise and multiple awards.

-Kering is also targeting a 50% reduction in its carbon dioxide emissions by 2025 within Scopes 1 to 3 of the Greenhouse Gas Protocol*.
+Kering is also targeting a 50% reduction in its carbon emissions by 2025 within Scopes 1 to 3 of the Greenhouse Gas Protocol*.
 Beyond its commitment to reducing emissions across its business, Kering has a pioneering offset program through REDD+ projects that supports the conservation of some of the world’s most bio-diverse forests while contributing to the livelihoods of local communities.
+In 2019, Kering committed to full carbon neutrality across the Group by offsetting the Group’s annual Greenhouse Gas emissions from 2018 on top of all efforts to first avoid and then reduce them.

 The Group also promotes new sustainable practices related to water consumption, air and water pollution, waste, and land use, such as the Clean by Design program, whose first phase ended in 2017 following audits to improve the energy efficiency and optimize the resource consumption of 24 textile plants that work with the Group.
 A new phase focused on six plants in China is now underway.
 Numerous audits have been conducted since early 2017, resulting in an annual reduction of several thousand tons of carbon dioxide emissions.